 - Shift to a slower style of play and passing.
 Doing so will help you keep the ball and draw your teammates closer to you.

 - Have a tall striker as the lone man upfront in the 4-5-1 formation.
 He is your failsafe.
 When things go south, hit him with a lofted ball, and head it down to your two CAM's.
 I know it seems strange, but having a tall striker is key to keeping possession.
-A team such as PSG will benefit massively from using Ibrahimovic as a lone striker.
+A team such as Manchester United will benefit hugely from having Lukaku in a solo Striker position.